Carrollton to Spray for Mosquitoes After Positive West Nile Traps

-Carrollton Animal Services will spray for mosquitoes after a mosquito sample tested positive for West Nile virus, Dallas County Health and Human Services said Monday.
+Carrollton Animal Services will spray for mosquitoes after two mosquito samples tested positive for West Nile virus, Dallas County Health and Human Services said Monday.

-The spraying will take place at 9 p.m.
-Tuesday and Wednesday nights in the following areas, weather permitting:
+The spraying will occur at 9 p.m.
+Tuesday and Wednesday nights, weather permitting.

-- Area 6A: located between N. Josey Lane, E. Trinity Mills Road, Westgrove Drive and Midway Road, and Keller Springs Road.
+- Area 4B: located between N. Josey Lane, E. Frankford Road, E. Trinity Mills Road, and the eastern City limits.

-- Area 7A: located between N. Broadway Street, Whitlock Lane/Keller Springs Road, N. Josey Lane, and E. Belt Line Road
+- Area 7B: located between S. Broadway Street, E. Belt Line Road, Webb Chapel Road, and Valwood Parkway.

-Those areas, where the samples positive for West Nile were collected, can be found on the city's website or as areas 6A and 7A on the map below:
+The area to be sprayed is the same neighborhood where the sample tested positive, which can be found here on the city's website or on the map below:

-Carrollton previously sprayed for mosquitoes on July 19 when the city had its first mosquito trap test positive for West Nile.
+Carrollton's first positive West Nile mosquito trap was reported on July 16.

-Dallas County reported its first human case of West Nile virus on July 16 and its second human case on Aug.
-6.
+Dallas County reported its first West Nile virus death of 2021 on Aug.
+9.

 How to Protect Yourself From Mosquito Bites